-Guidance at Mitchell School focuses on helping to ensure the social and emotional health of all the students and includes work in classrooms, with small groups of children, and individual meetings with students to achieve this goal.
-Guidance counselors works closely with both teachers and parents to help students enjoy school and to be successful academically, personally, and socially.
+Counseling at Mitchell School focuses on helping to ensure the social and emotional health of all the students and includes work in classrooms, with small groups of children, and individual meetings with students to achieve this goal.
+Counselors works closely with both teachers and parents to help students enjoy school and to be successful academically, personally, and socially.

-Teachers, parents, and students themselves can request guidance support for concerns a child may encounter that interfere with their school functioning.
+Teachers, parents, and students themselves can request counseling support for concerns a child may encounter that interfere with their school functioning.
 Students are seen for a variety of issues and provided support and help to develop positive coping skills.
 Student concerns may be around feelings of anxiety or sadness, coping with an unexpected event, difficulties with peer relationships, or needing help with positive decision making and good behavioral choices.

 Children may be paired with a peer or grouped in lunch time gatherings for counseling meetings.
 Getting support from peers, giving advice to a peer, and not feeling alone are learning opportunities for all.